Why is it important to have homeowners insurance?

 - Breed restrictions.
 Unfortunately, there is discrimination against man or woman’s best friend and companies may consider you and your pet uninsurable based on its breed type.
 Here is a list of dog breeds that are not covered by most homeowners insurance policies.
 These dogs are considered high-risk by many insurance providers and are considered uninsurable.
 It can be very difficult for a homeowner to find an insurance provider who will allow their pet on the policy.

 - Pools.
-Another hazard that insurers may not cover in a policy.
+This is another hazard that insurers may not cover in a policy.
 If you have or are getting a pool, consider raising your liability coverage to cover an accident or death.

 - Cash.
 Are you someone who keeps cash hidden in a safe or under the mattress?
 Chances are that if the cash is stolen or destroyed your insurance may only cover up to $200.